 Depending on the type, signs and symptoms of pericarditis may include some or all of the following:

-- Sharp, piercing chest pain over the center or left side of your chest
+- Sharp, piercing chest pain over the center or left side of the chest

 - Shortness of breath when reclining